First, Walmart currently doesn’t sell any CBD oil.

 The Average Quality of Mass-Produced CBD Products

-Mass-produced CBD products are usually produced from hemp ‘biomass’.
+Mass-produced CBD products are usually extracted from hemp ‘biomass’.

 Biomass is a term to specify all the parts of a hemp plant.
 It includes the stems, the chalks, the leaves, the flower, literally every part of the plant.